Stormwater Pollution Prevention

 Report Stormwater Pollution On State Routes

-Complete the form below to report stormwater pollution in your area.
+Georgia DOT relies on their maintenance forces, field personnel as well as the public to report possible stormwater pollution.
+Simply complete the form below to report stormwater pollution in your area.
 Please provide as much detailed information as possible in the "Comment" field.
+Thank you for providing this information – we will contact you for further information, as needed, to look into the matter.